emarcey/cicerone/glossary/serving.md

 			- beer can still be dispensed (slowly) if they fail, but not possible if fixed pump fails
 		- should have FOB immediately after pump
 		- no more than 2 faucets per pump
+- **Blended Gas Bottles:** (also, G-Mix, Guinness Gas) pre-made blends of CO2 and Nitrogen, mixed by a vendor
+	- contain low volumes of gas because CO2 is a liquid at temperature needed to compress Nitrogen
+	- Blends of 25-30:70-75 should only be used for nitro beers
 - **Choker Line:** or, restriction tubing
 	- 3/16" ID vinyl or flexible tubing installed at the tower end of a long-draw system
 	- adds to overall system restriction in order to balance flow